 Sampling from a photo is an excellent way to pull colors for painting, digital design, or any creative project.
-However manually sampling each color is time-intensive and only useful when you really need a precise color match.
-Otherwise it's a whole lot easier to build new swatches dynamically through Photoshop.
+However, manually sampling each color is time-intensive and only useful when you really need a precise color match.
+Otherwise, it's a whole lot easier to build new swatches dynamically through Photoshop.
+Extracting swatches from the high-resolution images is an interesting process.
+You can discover a new array of colors through this process.

 1. Opening the Image